 Dunnottar Castle is part of the Aberdeenshire Castle Trail, and what a castle it is!
 Built on a rock that sticks out into the ocean, it is not surprising that this was a strategic fortress well into the 18th century.
 Today the castle is ruined, but still worth a visit – if only for the views.

 St Andrews (2 nights)

-We chose to stay in St Andrews for a little longer because we met up with my boyfriend and stayed in his families caravan overlooking the sea and the town.
+We got the chance to spend a few nights in a caravan near St Andrews, overlooking both the town and the coast.
 In walking distance to the centre of St Andrews it was the perfect home base to explore everything there is to see – and there is a lot!

 All photos by Kathi Kamleitner.